cyb3rko/flashdim/README.md

 The full functionality of this app is ONLY AVAILABLE for devices which support the dim functionality of the flashlight (hardware limited).
 Here's a list of devices I know of which do support flashlight dimming.

-- Google Pixel 6/7/8/9 series
+- Google Pixel 6/7/8/9/10 series
-- nearly every Samsung phone with Android 13
+- nearly every Samsung phone with Android 13 or newer
 - many other devices from different manufacturers

 ### Excluded devices (Play Store) / Unsupported devices